All Episodes

 We have so much prosperity.

-We have so much affluence that it just doesn't seem possible.
+We have so much affluence that it just doesn't seem possible there could be such serious problems out there.

-17 million.
+17 million?

 Is that a low estimate?

-Seven sev s 17 to 25 million.
+17 to 25 million.

-So you've always had people that that look right at evil and don't want to see it as evil.
+So you've always had people that look right at evil and don't want to see it as evil.

 You can't become a coward and turn away from it.

-And a lot of people don't want to be cowards, some avoid becoming cowards, you just don't even admit there is any evil.
+And a lot of people don't want to be cowards.

 Back in just a second.